rhinopotamus/rhinopotamus.github.io/_posts/2020-03-06-open-letter-move-the-conference-online.md

 I bet we can still deliver an exciting, stimulating, scientifically meaningful conference, all online, for less total cost to the section (we're not paying for space or for coffee) and to the attendees (they won't be paying for a hotel).
 I bet we can learn some interesting lessons that can improve academic conferences for years to come.
 I bet that all of us smart academic types can put our heads together and come up with interesting solutions to problems that extend way beyond our particular situation.

-But most importantly, the counter-bet is way less tenable.The counter-bet is a wager that COVID-19 won't reach Utah by March 27, and the chips on the table are, and I promise I am not being dramatic, **people's lives**.
-If we bet wrong, **people might die.**That's not a bet I'm willing to make.
+But most importantly, the counter-bet is way less tenable.
+The counter-bet is a wager that COVID-19 won't reach Utah by March 27, and the chips on the table are, and I promise I am not being dramatic, **people's lives**.
+If we bet wrong, **people might die.** That's not a bet I'm willing to make.

 So: Let's be responsible, and let's try something cool. **Let's move this conference online, and let's do it today.**

 Thanks for reading!

 Spencer Bagley

 Assistant Professor, Mathematics

 Westminster College